csev/cc4e/book/chap01.md

 number and type, or you'll get meaningless answers.

 By the way, `printf` is _not_ part of the C language; there is no input or output defined in C itself.
-There is nothing magic about printf; it is just a useful function which is part of the standard library of routines that are normally accessible to C programs.
+There is nothing magic about `printf`; it is just a useful function which is part of the standard library of routines that are normally accessible to C programs.
 In order to concentrate on C itself, we won't talk much about I/O until [Chapter 7](chap07.md).
 In particular, we will defer formatted input until then.
 If you have to input numbers, read the discussion of the function `scanf` in [Chapter 7](chap07.md), section 7.4. `scanf` is much like